A Beginner's Guide to Deep Sea Fishing in Cabo San Lucas

 Tips – the tips for your crew are not included in your fee.
 You can add an additional 10 – 20% on the cost of the charter.

-In sum, we paid around $1,000 for our fishing charter.
+In sum, we paid a little over $1,000 for our fishing charter.

 Trip Duration